jjbailey/sentinal/README.md

 - available disk space by percentage
 - available inode usage by percentage or count
-- logfiles by size, age, or retention settings
+- files by size, age, or retention settings
 - inodes by age or retention settings
 - log ingestion, processing, and rotation

 ## Configuration

 sentinal uses INI files for its runtime configuration.
-Each section in the INI file pertains to one resource: a directory, possibly a logfile template, and the conditions for managing the resource.
+Each section in the INI file pertains to one resource: a directory, possibly a file template, and the conditions for managing the resource.

 ### INI File Description